eclipsesource/tabris-js/doc/internal.md

 * `_supportsChildren`: Unless this is set to true, the instance will throw exceptions when attempting to append any children.
 * `_properties`: A map where the keys are all names of the natively supported properties, and the values determine how the property values are handled.
 For properties not in the list no `set` and `get` operations will be issued.
 * `_initProperties`: A map with key-value pairs that are added to any `create` operation for that type, bypassing all checks, encoding and `_setProperty` handler.
-* `_listen`: A map where the keys are the names of all supported events, and the value determines how the native `listen` operation is issued.
+* `_event`: A map where the keys are the names of all supported native events, and the value determines how the events are handled.
 (See list below.)
-For events that are not in the map no `listen` operations are issued and a console info logged instead.
+For events that are not in the map no `listen` operations are issued.
-* `_trigger`: A map where the keys are the names of events that may be issued in a `notify` operation, and the value determines how the operation is handled (see list below).
-For events that are not in the map, the operation's event name and parameters will be passed to the proxy's `trigger` method without any changes.

 Valid values for the `_properties` map are:

 * `true`: Accepts any value.
 * A type identifier (see below).
-* A map with any of these entries:
+* A *map* with any of these entries:
     * `type`: A type identifier.
 Same effect as giving the type directly.
     * `set`: A function that is called instead of creating a `set` operation for this property change.
 The function is called with the (encoded) property value as the sole argument and the proxy as the context (`this`).
 It can use the `_nativeSet` method of the proxy if needed.
     * `get`: A function that is called instead of creating a `get` operation for this property.
 The function is called with the proxy as the context (`this`) and must return the current value of this property.
 It can use the `_nativeGet` method of the proxy if needed.